Luz-del-Alba/governance/README.md

 [azure]: assets/azure.png

-The platform is mounted in Ubuntu VM instance on azure cloud.
+Luz del Alba™ platform is mounted in Ubuntu VM instance on azure cloud.

 Since we are using docker to release the artifacts, within the VM we are managing Docker Swarm.